andrew/ultimate-awesome/README.md

 - [awesome-flying](https://github.com/bauidch/awesome-flying) - A curated list of flying/aviation tools.
 - [awesome-energy-tools](https://github.com/BiaPri/awesome-energy-tools) - Central hub offering an extensive collection of datasets and tools for energy-related applications.
 - [awesome-sikhi](https://github.com/bogas04/awesome-sikhi) - ℹ️ Useful resources for being a better Sikh.
-- [awesome-ccamel](https://github.com/ccamel/awesome-ccamel) - A collection of awesome things for me, myself and I.
 - [awesome-osu](https://github.com/cl8n/awesome-osu) - List of awesome osu! resources.
 - [awesome-Radiology-Report-Generation](https://github.com/Clearloveyuan/awesome-Radiology-Report-Generation) - Paper List about Radiology Report Generation and also some medical image captioning.
 - [fucking-Awesome-Design-Tools](https://github.com/Correia-jpv/fucking-Awesome-Design-Tools) - The best design tools and plugins for everything.
 With repository stars⭐ and forks🍴.